 The above also answers the other implied question – by process of elimination, what sourdough starter isn’t, is anything which is made by mixing baker’s yeast with flour and water and whatever else.
 Whew, good to get this bit off my chest.

 And now that I’ve hopefully not confused you at all, I will proceed to the really lovely focaccia that I have baked yesterday that begged to be shared with other people (food is happiness, happiness is bigger when shared – platitude, but not a bad one).

 This recipe, somewhat unusually for me, uses both, a sourdough starter (for its flavor and preservative qualities), and a tiny bit of dry yeast to help this bread rise faster and to make it practical – and no, I do not contradict myself here.
 The sourdough overnight sponge does not involve any dry baker’s yeast – that is added in the final dough mix, where acidity is reduced by mixing in a lot of ingredients.
 So in a way, this recipe is the best of both worlds, though not one for the snob bread-baking purists (maybe, who knows – I certainly don’t talk to those types!).

 This recipe includes an overnight pre-ferment (sponge), and it obviously does require a sourdough starter.
 If you don’t have one, don’t use regular yeast – it may turn out ok, but the flavor and the lovely texture won’t be the same at all.
-Instead, consider making your own starter (link leads to first in a series of my posts about making my starter with some observations.
-Like I said, I will write a better guide soon – and will update the post accordingly).
+Instead, consider making your own starter (link now updated!).
 Or buying it, or asking a friend for a piece – anything goes.